Also I manage a pie shop and drink a lot of coffee. But more whiskey.

 Pop: Beyonce, Rihanna, Justin Timberlake, that catchy-as-hell Macklemore song...

-Hip Hop: People Under the Stairs, Das Racist, The Coup, Diggable Planets, but aside from the "underground" shit I saw Snoop and Dre at Coachella and it melted my brain.
+Hip Hop: People Under the Stairs, Das Racist, The Coup, Diggable Planets, but aside from the "underground" shit I once saw Snoop and Dre at Coachella and it melted my brain.

 Indie (what I most actively listen to): Radiohead, radiohead, radiohead, Tame Impala, Alt-J, Ty Segall, St. Vincent, Tune-Yards, Bon Iver, LCD Soundsystem, Mark Ronsan, Simian (pre-Mobile Disco), Grizzly Bear, DJ Shadow, Sigur Rós, Deerhunter, Ratatat, Sufjan Stevens, Rufus Wainwright, Hercules and Love Affair, CocoRosie, TV on the Radio, Fiona Apple, Stereolab, Fleet Foxes, Andrew Bird, Amon Tobin, Fiery Furnaces, !!!, Little Dragon...